 And no need to worry about breaking your child’s Gululu Go.
 It is durable, shockproof, and splash-proof so kids can be kids and you can keep it clean.

 Gululu is all about making a difference in the world.
 They have partnered with Generosity.org to ensure that kids all around the world have access to clean drinking water.
 With the purchase of each Gululu Go, you will be providing one child with clean drinking water for a lifetime.

 Be the first to get a Gululu Go for your summer adventures.
 Presale begins on May 24, 2018 and the first 100 people to place an order will get 35% off of their purchase.

-Daily Mom is giving away five (5) Gululu Go smart water bottles in blue or purple to five lucky Daily Mom Readers!
+Daily Mom is giving away five (5) Gululu Go smart water bottles to five lucky Daily Mom Readers!
 Starting May 29th, you can enter to win!

 Winners will receive their prize in August, when Gululu Go products are available!